PRIME-07/Bling-Bling/README.md

 - The `get_bet` function prompts the user to input the amount to bet on each line.

 ### 3.3 Adding Balance <a name="adding-balance"></a>
-- Players can add balance by pressing the <kbd>A<kbd> key and entering the amount they want to add.
+- Players can add balance by pressing the <kbd>A</kbd> key and entering the amount they want to add.

 ### 3.4 Quitting the Game <a name="quitting-the-game"></a>
-- Players can quit the game by pressing the <kbd>Q<kbd> key.
+- Players can quit the game by pressing the <kbd>Q</kbd> key.

 ## 4. Main Function <a name="main-function"></a>
 - The `main` function serves as the entry point for the game.